Manne-Ashwini/ansible-projects/README.md

-# Ansible Setup and Basic Usage
+# Ansible Setup and Basic Usage:

 This README provides a guide to set up Ansible and perform basic tasks.